nyla-solutions/gedi-geode-security-extensions/README.md

 **Building the Java Artifacts**

-You will need a working maven installation to build the java artifacts.
+You will need a maven installation to build the java artifacts.
 Directions are available on the [maven website](http://maven.apache.org/download.cgi).
 After that, follow these instructions to build all of the java artifacts.